Skip to content

 2. Booking, the top level resource of your entire booking.

-3. BookingOrder, an adminstrative part of your booking grouping the tickets for a specific event and supplier
+3. BookingOrder, an administrative part of your booking grouping the tickets for a specific event and supplier.

 4. GuestData, the information the supplier of the ticket requires.